Create an interactive search map by using Azure Maps

 On the Create Azure Maps Account page, enter the following values:

 - The Subscription that you want to use for this account.

 - The Resource group for this account.
-You may choose to Create new or Use existing resource group.
+You might choose to Create new or Use existing resource group.

-- Read the License and Privacy Statement, and check the checkbox to accept the terms.
+- Read the License and Privacy Statement.
+Select the check box to accept the terms.

-Once your account is successfully created, open it and find the settings section of the account menu.
-Click Keys to view the primary and secondary keys for your Azure Maps account.
+After your account is successfully created, open it and find the settings section of the account menu.
+Select Keys to view the primary and secondary keys for your Azure Maps account.
 Copy the Primary Key value to your local clipboard to use in the following section.

 Download the application